mtruitt/gitignore/README.md

 * .DS files are caught by the .*

-*If you have any suggestions or modifications feel free to submit and issue or do a PR.*
+*If you have any suggestions or modifications feel free to submit an issue or do a PR.*

 *I cannot take credit for all of this as it was built up from trial/error and from others overtime.*